 Survey Voices is not a survey company.
 It’s a broker that matches survey takers, people like you, with survey companies.
-Survey Voices gets paid for find and deliver people to survey companies.
+Survey Voices gets paid for delivering people to survey companies.
 Is Survey Voices a scam?
 No, but it may pose several risks you should be aware of.
 Follow me to see the Devil in the details.

 Product Name: Survey Voices